 Price: £50 per person (8-10 people)

-Includes refreshments, some food to take home with preserving containers, ingredients, printed recipes and a short foraging guide.
+Includes refreshments, some food to take home with preserving containers, ingredients, recipe sheets and a printed guide to foraging.

 Saturday 18 November, Iden, East Sussex, 10am to 2pm (approx.) – places available

-Iden course: The course is held at a stunning modern house surrounded by countryside in the village of Iden, East Sussex, near the Kent border.
+Iden course: Hosted by FOLKathome at a stylish modern house surrounded by beautiful countryside in the village of Iden, East Sussex, near the Kent border.
 The venue is some 40 minutes walk from Rye rail station, and we may be able to arrange collection.
 There is parking available at the course venue.
 The exact course location address will be provided on confirmation of course booking.

 Vegetarians and vegans can be catered for, provided you let me know on booking.
 If you have any special dietary needs or food allergies, you must tell me on booking so I can check if I can cater for you.